Data Privacy in the United States: 2020 Legislation and Predictions

 - Washington (HB 1071) – Starting March 1, 2020, the definition of “personal information” is expanded in Washington, and businesses must send breach notifications.

 Many other states have adopted or will adopt new data privacy laws.
 For additional information on these laws and other data privacy insights, be sure to check out our whitepaper, The State of Data Privacy in 2019.

 In the months and years to come, companies all over the United States should be prepared to comply with stricter data privacy standards.
 Several other states are expected to enact their own U.S. data privacy legislation, and there have been talks of potential federal data privacy legislation.
 Regardless of where your state stands, it’s crucial to put extra emphasis on data privacy moving forward to protect your organization and its customers.

 When preparing for enforcement of U.S. data privacy legislation, it’s important to make sure your data collection vendors meet the highest standards of data privacy and security.
 FormAssembly’s advanced data collection platform has helped organizations in all industries navigate strict security and compliance requirements.

 We help our customers comply with evolving privacy regulations by providing educational information and by handling our own data ethically.
 FormAssembly is compliant with the CCPA, HIPAA, GDPR, and several other privacy regulations.
 Are you ready to improve data privacy within your organization?
 Give our Compliance Cloud plan a try today.
-For further details on evolving regulations, get your copy of our State of Data Privacy whitepaper below.
+For further details on CCPA compliance, get your copy of our CCPA Compliance Checklist below.